 Your first goal is to provide a speedy and reliable delivery service.

 Take into consideration how this will work and if your choice of an online marketplace is best served for outsourcing your delivery through its fulfilment centres.
 In the short term, companies like Australia Post provide low-cost access to people living in your target market.

-Think about packaging and presentation.
+Think about your packaging and presentation.

 Choose a secure and reputable payment gateway

-Think about your other trading partners
+Think about your other trading partners and channels

 Avoid potential conflict and lost sales by thinking about the following;